 In most areas of the country, building codes may not provide enough protection from a major storm.
 That’s why a structural engineer needs to review your plans.
 After a series of twelve or more tornadoes ripped through the Dallas suburbs in 2015, APA engineers swooped in to investigate.
 They discovered that the tornado flattened homes directly in the path of the highest winds, as the picture above demonstrates.
 But they also found that the damage was surprisingly high to homes hit by lesser winds, because they had been built poorly.

 Most of the damage was due to poor connections between roof and walls.
 Framers used toenails to connect roof framing the exterior walls when inexpensive light-gauge metal connectors could have saved many of the roofs.
 “With these, the load is resisted in directions perpendicular to the nail shank rather than acting to pull the nail straight out.
 Use of these metal connectors was only observed in one case among the homes where loss of the roof structure occurred.”
-Every new home built in Moore employs these connectors, as the picture below demonstrates.
+Every new home built in Moore employs these connectors.